-Mission Rock is one of the most prominent sites and a key gateway development in the Mission Bay neighborhood of San Francisco.
-The sustainability vision for Mission Rock is for 100% of the energy use to come from renewable sources and to design and build high-efficiency buildings.
-Additional requirements include zero use of potable water for non-potable purposes.
-To achieve this vision, the San Francisco Giants are collaborating with the City of San Francisco, the San Francisco Port Authority, and Ever-Green to explore options for a sustainable, resilient, reliable, and cost-effective energy solutions.
+Mission Rock is a key gateway development and one of the most prominent undeveloped sites in the Mission Bay neighborhood of San Francisco.
+The sustainability vision for Mission Rock is for 100% of the energy use to come from renewable sources and for the buildings to be highly efficient.
+Additional commitments include zero use of potable water for non-potable purposes.
+To achieve this vision, the San Francisco Giants are collaborating with Tishman Speyer, the City of San Francisco, the San Francisco Port Commission, and Ever-Green to develop and implement options for sustainable, resilient, reliable, and cost-effective energy and water solutions.

+By replacing conventional cooling towers, the bay water exchange system conserves millions of gallons of water per year.
 Implementation of district energy for Mission Rock will be a key step towards achieving the environmental vision for the development, while providing building owners and tenants a lower and more stable cost of energy.
-District energy system development will coincide with overall site development, with system design progressing through 2018 to support obtainment of necessary approvals and overall system financing.